tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/快速入门/负载均衡快速入门_intl_en.md

 After a successful purchase, the system will automatically assign a VIP to the CLB instance.
 The VIP will be used as the IP address to provide services to clients.
 1. Log in to the Tencent Cloud console and go to the [CLB purchase page](https://buy.cloud.tencent.com/lb).
 2. First, select the same region as your CVM instance.
 Next, select **Cloud Load Balancer** as the instance type, **Public Network** as the network type.
 For more details, please see [Product Attribute Selection](https://intl.cloud.tencent.com/document/product/214/13629).
->?The beta test of static single-line IP is only available in Jinan, Hangzhou, Fuzhou, Shijiazhuang, Wuhan, and Changsha.
-You can submit an application for using it.
-Once allowed, you can select an ISP (China Mobile, China Unicom, or China Telecom) on the purchase page.
-If you want to try it out in Guangzhou, Shanghai, Nanjing, Beijing, Chengdu, and Chongqing, please contact your sales rep.
+>?Static single-line IP is in beta test.
+It’s supported only in Jinan, Hangzhou, Fuzhou, Shijiazhuang, Wuhan, and Changsha.
+To try it out, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+After your application is approved, you can select an ISP (China Mobile/China Unicom/China Telecome) on the buy page.
+If it is needed in Guangzhou, Shanghai, Nanjing, Beijing, Chengdu, and Chongqing, please contact your sales rep.
 >
-3. Click **Buy Now** and make a payment.
+3. Click **Buy Now** to complete your purchase.
 4. Return to the **Instance Management** page, select the region to see the new instance.
 ![](https://main.qcloudimg.com/raw/2c2afd943a9f6a6d03f55c00e62da8b5.png)